top of page

 The road up Vrsic Pass was a bit narrow going around some of the hair pin bends, but otherwise it wasn't a difficult drive.
 There are several parking spots on the road from where you can enjoy spectacular views of the Julian Alps.

 When you reach the top of Vrsic pass you could turn around and drive back down.
-The longer alternative is to drive down the western side of Vrsic pass and complete a circular route back to Lake Bohinj or Bled.
-It would make the drive even longer if you started at Bled.
+The longer alternative is to drive down the western side of Vrsic pass and complete a circular route back to Lake Bohinj or Lake Bled.
+It would make the drive even longer if you started at Lake Bled.

 10.3.
 The Road down the Western Side of the Vrsic Pass